 Resources

-Entities and Components are great for representing complex, query-able groups of data.
+The Entity and Component data types are great for representing complex, query-able groups of data.
 But most Apps will also require "globally unique" data of some kind.
-In Bevy ECS, we represent globally unique data using Resources.
+In Bevy ECS, we represent globally unique data using the Resource trait.

-Here are some examples of data that could be encoded as Resources:
+Here are some examples of data that could be encoded as a Resource:

 • Elapsed Time